-- Firewood is not to be collected from environmentally sensitive areas, including - Areas have been declared as Disease Risk Areas (DRA) for the prevention of the spread of dieback.
-Some firewood collection areas are in DRA and entry into DRA is illegal without a permit.
-DRA permits must be obtained from the DBCA Parks & Wildlife Service LOCAL DISTRICT office only. - Felling of trees either dead or alive is not permitted as it is illegal and poses a significant safety risk. - 1080 fox baits may have been laid in this area.
-Baits are lethal to dogs and cats.
-It is unlawful to take dogs onto DBCA managed land. - Avoid taking hollow logs as they provide habitat for wildlife. - · Not all roads and tracks depicted on this map may be trafficable. - Approved operational activities may occur within designated firewood collection areas such as timber harvesting, road maintenance and prescribed burning.
+- Firewood is not to be collected from environmentally sensitive areas, including stream reserves. - Felling of trees either dead or alive is not permitted as it is illegal and poses a significant safety risk. - 1080 fox baits may have been laid in this area.
+Baits are lethal to domestic animals.
+It is unlawful to take pets onto DBCA managed land. - Avoid taking hollow logs as they provide habitat for wildlife. - Not all roads and tracks depicted on this map may be trafficable.

+Approved operational activities may occur within designated firewood collection areas such as timber harvesting, road maintenance and prescribed burning.
 Entrance into these operational areas is not permitted.
 Check for signage or other evidence of operational activities before entering firewood collection areas.